 Today, Sarajevo is a city on the rebound and on the rise.
-The travel guide series, Lonely Planet, has named Sarajevo as the 43rd best city in the world, and listed Sarajevo as one of the top ten cities to visit in 2010.
-In 2017 the Huffington Post named Sarajevo The Second Most Beautiful City in the World.
-Moreover, in 2017, 1,307,319 tourists visited Bosnia-Herzegovina, an increase of 13.7%, and had 2,677,125 overnight hotel stays, a 12.3% increase from the previous year.
-Also, 71.5% of the tourists came from foreign countries.
+The travel guide series, Lonely Planet, listed Sarajevo as one of the top ten cities to visit in 2010.
+In 2015 the Huffington Post named Sarajevo in its list of “10 of the World’s Most Beautiful Cities“.
+Moreover, in 2015 Bosnia and Herzegovina surpassed 1 million tourist arrivals, an increase of 21.5%.

 Sarajevo was indeed a beautiful city to visit.
 The history, the culture, the great food (get ready for plenty of beef, veal and steak!) and even greater coffee, all without the high costs of those other major European cities.
 Walking the streets of Old Town with my wife into the evening is something I’ll never forget.
 The city has come a long way – but you don’t need to look too hard to see its many scars still healing.